Elecweb/react-craftform/README.md

     });
    ```

 May functional programing be with you.

-## Error message
+## Showing error message
  You can provide error message by calling `errorMessage` function.
 It accept one parameter and return another function which accept error object and return component we provide.
-It use <a href="https://www.sitepoint.com/currying-in-functional-javascript/" >currying function style.</a>.
-If you're cofused, don't worry just look at the example below.
+It use <a href="https://www.sitepoint.com/currying-in-functional-javascript/" >currying function style</a>.

+If you're confused, don't worry just let code exlain itself.

 ```javascript
   ...